cybernova/DNSaxfr/README.md

 -i              Interactive mode
 -r              Test recursively every subdomain of a vulnerable domain -v              Print DNSaxfr version and exit
--z              Save the zone transfer in a directory named as the domain vulnerable in the following form: domain_axfr.log
+-z              Save the zone transfer in a directory named as the domain vulnerable

 ```